 Journeys in Justice

 Journeys in Justice is a program that uses the resources of the Polk County History Center to reach out to 7th and 8th grade students currently taking civics through curriculum-focused school activities and to the community as a whole through museum programs featuring speakers relevant to legal cases and personalities in which Polk County has played a role.

 Oak Hill Cemetery Tour

 Learn about the pioneer families and World War I veterans interred at this historic Bartow cemetery.
 The tour starts at the History Center with a short one-mile walk that includes historic landmarks along the route.
 Oak Hill Cemetery was added to the National Register of Historic Places in 2003 with the earliest recorded burial dating to 1860.

 Polk Heritage Classroom

-Polk Heritage Classroom is based education curriculum on Polk County and includes three video episodes, which include:
+The Polk Heritage Classroom is an education curriculum on Polk County and includes three video episodes, which include:

 For more information, contact our Curator of Education and Programs: